nikolaia/weather-in-harstad/README.md

-# En backend for hobbyprosjekter
+# Example app that shows the current weather in Harstad, Norway

+This is an example app for demonstrating https://github.com/nikolaia/fake-webapp-deploy

 ## Run the project